elvis-mw/Netflix-Data-Analysis-Using-SQL/README.md

 		GO
 ```
 Insight:
 - These queries help categorize Netflix content based on its themes using keyword-based text analysis.
-This could be valuable for: ✅ Content moderation & parental control features
+This could be valuable for:
+-  Content moderation & parental control features
 - Improving content recommendations based on user preferences
 - Analyzing trends in violent vs. non-violent content

+## Some of the key take aways

+- Netflix hosts a significant number of movies compared to TV shows.

+- Drama and Comedy are among the most dominant genres.

+- The content library has been growing consistently over the years.

+- The USA is a leading contributor of Netflix content.

+- The majority of content falls within PG-13, TV-MA, and R ratings.

+- Some directors and actors are highly prolific in Netflix productions.

+  ### This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.

+  ## Author - Elvis Mwangi